 She really is a beautiful ship and we felt positive vibes as we wandered round for the first time.

-One of our grumbles from 2012 was the lack of bar staff and having to stand 3 deep at the pool bar while trying to make the most of our Allegrissimo drinks package.
-There just wasn’t the level of staff available to provide the service we had been used to.
-I assumed the price reflected the end product and you get what you pay for.
-So with that in mind we approached this fresh MSC experience in the hope that it would be much improved.
+One of our grumbles from 2012 was the lack of bar staff and I recall having to stand 3 deep at the pool bar while trying to make the most of our Allegrissimo drinks package.
+There just wasn’t the level of staff available to provide the service we are used to.
+I have always assumed the price we had paid reflected the end product and we got exactly what we had paid for.
+So with the previous experience in mind we approached this fresh MSC encounter with the hope that it would be much improved.

-Feeling hungry we decided to try a spot of lunch in the buffet (Bora Bora Cafeteria) and this is where we experienced a frustration.
+Soon after and feeling hungry we decided to try a spot of lunch in the buffet (Bora Bora Cafeteria) and this is where we experienced a frustration.
 Nicole requires a gluten free diet so were concerned to see none of the food had been labelled as to whether they contained allergens.
 We had been on Celebrity Eclipse three weeks before where all allergens are highlighted on the food labels so we were disappointed to see MSC had not done the same.
 Then when we approached the staff behind the counters we were either met with a blank expression or directed to a gluten free bar on deck 5, (more about that later).
-If you don’t have to worry about such things then you won’t notice it and the impact of this is that the options available can become very limited.
+If you don’t have to worry about such things then you will never notice it but the impact of this is that the options available can become very limited.
 We did highlight this with Steve Harris the MSC Marketing Manager later in the evening.

 From a personal point, I found the buffet food on offer to be more than adequate and made short work of several slices of the pizza on offer with up to six different options available on my visit.